Tramp (Lowell Fulson song)

 "Tramp" is a soul blues song with funk elements, written by West Coast blues artists Lowell Fulson and Jimmy McCracklin.
 First recorded by Fulson in 1967, it was his highest-charting single since "Reconsider Baby" in 1954.
+It reached #56 in Canada.
 The song was covered by Otis Redding in a duet with Carla Thomas, and this version reached No. 2 on Billboard R&B chart.

 Background and release

 Jules Bihari, the owner of Fulson's label, Kent Records, disliked the song at first: "Oh, he hated 'Tramp', Jules [Bihari] did.", Fulson recalled.
 However, when Bihari previewed the song for two influential disc jockeys, the response was "Hush!
 Man, get me my copy, quick.
 You sitting on a gold mine, talking about you want to hear some blues.
 You better get that record out."
 Fulson elaborated:

 When Kent released it as a single, "Tramp" became a hit, peaking at number five in the Billboard R&B chart.
 The song was also Fulson's most popular single in the broader, pop-oriented Billboard Hot 100 chart, where it reached number 52.

 As one of Fulson's best-known songs, "Tramp" appears on numerous compilations, including the popular 1967 Kent album, also titled Tramp.
 For the album cover, Fulson, who normally wore suits, posed dressed up as a railroad yard hobo: